-I took the beans I bought online at face value, taking the quality for granted.
-I’ve now learned to look closely and inspect for defects and sub-par bean quality.
+Most importantly, I knew nothing about how the coffee bean defects were changing my coffee taste in the cup.
+I took the green coffee beans I bought online at face value, taking the quality for granted.
+I’ve now learned to look closely and inspect for specific defects and be on the lookout for damaged or defective beans.

-The Defect Rating System
+The CBR Coffee Defect Rating System

 Defect Level | Impact on Taste in the Cup |